-2023 Key activities 2024 Focus areas 2.1 Annual Financial Statements The ARC reviewed and recommended the approval of the annual financial statements of the Group and the Company, as well as the interim trading update, to the board, having assessed: • the fairness and accuracy of the financial information and disclosures; • whether actual information varied significantly from budgeted or projected information; • whether generally accepted accounting principles were applied; • any actual or proposed changes in accounting or financial reporting practices or policies; • any significant or unusual events or transactions; • whether the Group's financial and operating controls are functioning effectively; • assessed the reasonableness of any areas requiring judgement, including the key audit matters, with a particular focus on the loss allowance, ensuring appropriate assumptions and bad debt coverage; and • assessed and confirmed the appropriateness of the going-concern assumption used in the annual financial statements, considering the Ongoing focus on ensuring the Group's financial systems and processes are automated, streamlined, and operating effectively.
-Continued communication with the new CFO to ease the transition process and ensure minimal disruptions.
-Group's cash flow forecast, access to debt and strong balance sheet.
-The annual financial statements for the year ended 31 December 2022 and the results for the six months ended 30 June 2023, were selected for routine review by the JSE's Proactive Monitoring panel.
-The ARC is satisfied that key items identified through the monitoring process have been addressed adequately.
-2.2 Key audit matters The ARC applied its mind to the key audit matters identified by PwC during the audit and is comfortable that they have been adequately addressed and Regular engagement with the auditors disclosed.
+2024 Key activities 2025 Focus areas 2.1 Annual Financial Statements The ARC reviewed and recommended the approval of the annual financial statements of the Group, as well as the interim trading update, to the board, having assessed: the fairness and accuracy of the financial information and disclosures; whether actual information varied significantly from budgeted or projected information; whether IFRS® was applied; any actual or proposed changes in accounting or financial reporting practices or policies; any significant or unusual events or transactions; whether the Group's financial and operating controls are functioning effectively; assessed the reasonableness of any areas requiring judgement, including the key audit matters, with a particular focus on the loss allowance, ensuring appropriate assumptions and bad debt coverage; and assessed and confirmed the appropriateness of the going-concern assumption used in the annual financial statements, considering the Group's cash flow forecast, access to debt and strong balance sheet.
+Continued focus on ensuring the Group's financial systems and processes are automated, streamlined, and operating effectively.
+The ARC engaged with, and supported, Mr Ishak Kula, who joined as CFO on 1 January 2024 and was pleased that there were no disruptions during the transition phase.
+Furthermore, good progress was made on the Group's financial systems during the year, with the introduction of a new management reporting and consolidation tool, Finnivo TM , which has assisted in streamlining the monthly and annual financial reporting processes.